eliorsade/DevSecOps/README.md

 #### In both modes, a log file named log.txt will be created and uploaded to s3 bucket.

 ## Usage
-You have to insert the following prerequisites:
+You have to insert the following prerequisites in GitHub Secrets:

 ### AWS Credentials:
 - Access key
 - Secret key

+### DockerHub Credentials:
+- Username
+- Password

 ### S3 Bucket:
 - Insert the name of the S3 bucket where the log file will be uploaded.